“Focus on what really matters”.

 Feel the itch of checking your Twitter already?
 Hang on with me, and find out the reasons behind it.

 In recent times, several publications have claimed that our attention span has been reduced, and that certain technologies are to blame for this occurrence.
 Even though technology plays a role, this is not exactly true.
-According to the authors of The Distracted Mind: Ancient Brains in a High-tech World, our brains have been wired for millennia to pick up information on a constant basis.

 For the larger portion of our existence as a species, this was nothing but a feature that helped us survive in the wild.